Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Acknowledgement

 \section{Acknowledgement}

-AKD, DH, ASM acknowledge support from the project no. DST/ICPS/QuEST/2018/98 of the Department of Science and Technology, Government of India.
+AKD, DH, ASM acknowledge support from the project no.\\ DST/ICPS/QuEST/2018/98 of the Department of Science and Technology, Government of India.
 AKD acknowledges Shashank Gupta for useful discussions.
 DD acknowledges Science and Engineering Research Board (SERB), Government of India for financial support through a National Post Doctoral Fellowship (File No.: PDF/2020/001358).
-SM acknowledges the Ministry of Science and Technology in Taiwan (Grant no. 110-2811-M-006 -501).
+During the later phase of this work, the research of DD has been supported by the Royal Society (United Kingdom) through the Newton International Fellowship (NIF$\backslash$R$1\backslash212007$).
+SM acknowledges the Ministry of Science and Technology, Taiwan (Grant No. MOST 111-2124-M-002-013).
 DH acknowledges support from the NASI Senior Scientist Fellowship.